 - Provides a key regional bus destination, eg those currently using Leyton Way at Westfield, and will allow people to transfer to regional bus services.

-Some bus services will start using the new Manukau bus station from Sunday 8 April, conveniently located across the road from Manukau train station and the Manukau Institute of Technology.
+Some bus services have started using the new Manukau bus station from Sunday 8 April, conveniently located across the road from Manukau train station and the Manukau Institute of Technology.

-The project is funded by Auckland Council and the Government through the NZ Transport Agency at the expected construction cost of $35 million (approx).
+The project was funded by Auckland Council and the Government through the NZ Transport Agency at the expected construction cost of $35 million (approx).

 2014 - Initial design process.